replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ### optionalValues[].when

 The `when` field in `optionalValues` provides a string-based method that is evaluated by template functions.
 The `when` field defers evaluation of the conditional to render time in the customer environment.

 To write the `when` conditional statement, use template functions.
-For example, in the `samplechart` HelmChart custom resource above, the `when` field includes a conditional statement that evaluates to `true` if the user selects the `external_postgres` option on the admin console configuration screen:
+The following example shows a conditional statement for selecting a database option on the admin console configuration screen:

 ```yaml
 optionalValues:
   - when: "repl{{ ConfigOptionEquals `postgres_type` `external_postgres`}}"
 ```

+For more information about using optional values, see [Configuring Optional Value Keys](/vendor/helm-optional-value-keys).

 For more information about the syntax for template functions, see [About Template Function Contexts](template-functions-about).